-Collectively, the rules and regulations of the Fed, the OCC, the FDIC, and the CFPB cover all aspects of the banking business, including, for example, lending practices, the receipt of deposits, capital structure, transactions with affiliates, conduct and qualifications of personnel, and as discussed further in the following sections, capital requirements.
+Collectively, the rules and regulations of the Fed, the OCC, the FDIC, and the CFPB result in extensive regulation and supervision covering all aspects of the banking business, including, for example, lending practices, the receipt of deposits, capital structure, transactions with affiliates, conduct and qualifications of personnel, and as discussed further in the following sections, capital requirements.
 This regulatory, supervisory, and oversight framework is subject to significant changes that can affect the operating costs and permissible businesses of our company, our bank subsidiaries, Stifel Trust, and all of our other subsidiaries.
-As a part of their supervisory functions, the Fed, the OCC, the FDIC, and the CFPB also have the power to bring enforcement actions for violations of law and, in the case of the Fed, the OCC, and the FDIC, for unsafe or unsound practices.
+As a part of their supervisory functions, the Fed, the OCC, the FDIC, and the CFPB conduct extensive examinations of our operations and also have the power to bring enforcement actions for violations of law and, in the case of the Fed, the OCC, and the FDIC, for unsafe or unsound practices.